ankane/strong_migrations/README.md

 Catch unsafe migrations in development

-✓ detects potentially dangerous operations
-✓ prevents them from running by default
-✓ provides instructions on safer ways to do what you want
+✓ detects potentially dangerous operations<br />✓ prevents them from running by default<br />✓ provides instructions on safer ways to do what you want

 Supports for PostgreSQL, MySQL, and MariaDB